CoFH/cofh.github.io/docs/fluxbore/index.md

 [shovel](https://minecraft.gamepedia.com/Iron_Shovel).
 It becomes more powerful when upgraded to a higher [tier](#tiers).

-At higher tiers, a charged fluxbore can be configured to mine multiple blocks at once in a certain area.
+A charged fluxbore can be configured to mine multiple blocks at once in a certain area.
 When mining multiple blocks, a fluxbore works slightly slower.
 The current mining area of a fluxbore can be set by pressing "Cycle Item Mode" (V by default) while holding it.
 The following modes are available for mining multiple blocks, in order of how powerful they are:

 * Tunnel: 1x2
 * Area: 3x3